Chapter 13: Of Sanctification

 United, Called and Regenerated

 I refer the interested reader to the previous chapters where we dealt with these things.
-I lightly touched upon our union with Christ in chapter 8 paragraph 5.
+I lightly touched upon our union with Christ in chapter 8 paragraph 5 (see chapter 27, paragraph 1 for more detail).
 We dealt with the effectual call or Irresistible Grace in chapter 10 and Regeneration and Justification were dealt with in chapter 11.

 The answer to question 35 "What is sanctification?" of the Westminster Shorter Catechism is as follows: